Made with Mathematica

 Binomial Coefficients

-First off, you need to understand that a “binomial” is any mathematical expression of the form a+b, where a and b are symbols that can represent any “numerical quantity”: they could be particular real numbers, complex numbers, variables, or even matrices of the same dimension (they would each have the same number of rows and the same number of columns).
-Note that this expression has twoterms” (the a and the b) — thus, the name, “binomial”.
+First off, you need to understand that a “binomial” is any mathematical expression of the form where and are symbols that can represent any “numerical quantity”: they could be particular real numbers, complex numbers, variables, or even matrices of the same dimension (they would each have the same number of rows and the same number of columns).
+Note that this expression has two “terms” (the and the ) — thus, the name, “binomial”.

-For sake of comparison, a “trinomial” is a mathematical expression of the form a+b+c, having three terms.
+For sake of comparison, a “trinomial” is a mathematical expression of the form having three terms.
 In general, if the number of terms in the expression is not specified, it is called a “polynomial“.

 If multiplication of such numerical quantities is “allowed”, then powers of such a binomial can be “expanded”.
-For example, using the distributive property, we can write: (a+b)^{2}=(a+b)\cdot (a+b)=(a+b)\cdot a+(a+b)\cdot b=a^{2}+b\cdot a+a\cdot b+b^{2}.
+For example, using the distributive property, we can write:

-Therefore, if multiplication is commutative, (a+b)^{2}=a^{2}+2ab+b^{2}=1\cdot a^{2}+2\cdot ab+1\cdot b^{2}.
-In the last step, I went back to using a dot \cdot because I wanted to emphasize the “coefficients” of the answer.
+Therefore, if multiplication is commutative, In the last step, I went back to using a dot because I wanted to emphasize the “coefficients” of the answer.
 Notice that these coefficients are the same as the numbers in the third row of Pascal’s triangle.
 This is no accident.

 Let’s see if the pattern continues.
-Expand the cube of a binomial: (a+b)^{3}=(a+b)\cdot (a+b)^{2}=(a+b)\cdot (a^{2}+2ab+b^{2}).
-By the distributive property, we see that (a+b)^{3}=(a+b)\cdot a^{2}+(a+b)\cdot 2ab+(a+b)\cdot b^{2}, so (a+b)^{3}=a^{3}+ba^{2}+2a^{2}b+2ab^{2}+ab^{2}+b^{3}=a^{3}+3a^{2}b+3ab^{2}+b^{3}.
-Notice that this is the same as 1\cdot a^{3}+3\cdot a^{2}b+3\cdot ab^{2}+1\cdot b^{3}, and that these coefficients are the same as the numbers in the fourth row of Pascal’s triangle.
+Expand the cube of a binomial: By the distributive property, we see that so Notice that this is the same as and that these coefficients are the same as the numbers in the fourth row of Pascal’s triangle.

-For a fourth power, you should take the time to check that the answer is: (a+b)^{4}=1\cdot a^{4}+4\cdot a^{3}b+6\cdot a^{2}b^{2}+4\cdot ab^{3}+1\cdot b^{4}.
+For a fourth power, you should take the time to check that the answer is:

 There are a few different special notations for these numbers.
-For an integer n=0,1,2,3,\ldots, and another integer k=0,1,2,\ldots,n, the (k+1)^{\mbox{st}} number in the (n+1)^{\mbox{st}} row of Pascal’s triangle is mostly commonly denoted by the two notations _{n}C_{k} and \left(\begin{array}{c} n \\ k \\ \end{array}\right).
+For an integer and another integer the number in the row of Pascal’s triangle is mostly commonly denoted by the two notations and

-It turns out that these numbers are also of foundational importance in the field of combinatorics (part of discrete mathematics) and that _{n}C_{k}=\left(\begin{array}{c} n \\ k \\ \end{array}\right)=\frac{n!}{k!(n-k)!}, where the exclamation point “!” represents the factorial function (n!=n\cdot (n-1)\cdot (n-2)\cdot 3\cdot 2\cdot 1 when n=1,2,3,\ldots, and 0!=1, by definition).
-They occur with the fundamental idea of a “combination” of k objects chosen from a group of n objects, and the quantity _{n}C_{k} is often called “n choose k“.
+It turns out that these numbers are also of foundational importance in the field of combinatorics (part of discrete mathematics) and that where the exclamation point “!” represents the factorial function ( when and by definition).
+They occur with the fundamental idea of a “combination” of objects chosen from a group of objects, and the quantity is often called “n choose k“.

 Binomial Theorem

-With this notation in hand, we can write the following equation for any integer n=0,1,2,\ldots, and it represents the conclusion of the Binomial Theorem:
+With this notation in hand, we can write the following equation for any integer and it represents the conclusion of the Binomial Theorem:

 A Dynamic Version of Pascal’s Triangle in Mathematica